mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part II Getters/readme.md

 # The name that doesn't exist in real-world (Reprise)

 Programmers conventionally use the names of the form **_getAttribute…()_** to expose (and lose control of) a previously private attribute.
-Due to the same arguments stated on setter’s [article](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Nude%20Models - Part%20I Setters/readme.md), this name cannot be [**mapped**](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) to a real-world equivalent through [**bijection**](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md).
+Due to the same arguments stated on setter’s [article](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Nude%20Models - Part%20I Setters/readme.md), this name can't be [**mapped**](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) to a real-world equivalent through [**bijection**](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md).

 The final conclusion regarding these names is:

 > There should never be methods of the form setAttribute…() or getAttribute…()

-# Do not expose collections
+# Don't expose collections

 Many objects manage collections.
 The contents management, the invariants or the traversal method should be the **sole responsibility** of these objects.